 Interfund transactions are reported as loans, services provided, reimbursements, or transfers.
 Loans are reported as interfund receivables and payables (Due From/To), as appropriate, and are subject to elimination upon consolidation.
 Services provided, deemed to be at market or near market rates, are treated as revenues and expenditures/expenses.
 Reimbursements occur when one fund incurs a cost, charges the appropriate benefiting fund, and reduces its related cost as a reimbursement.
 All other interfund transactions are treated as transfers.
 Transfers among governmental funds are netted as part of the reconciliation to the government-wide financial statements.
-As of June 30, 2019, the District's General Fund and the Capital Facilities Projects Fund owed the Measure R Bond \$231 and \$650,000, respectively.
+As of June 30, 2020, the District had no interfund transactions related to the Measure R Bond Fund.